-Still No Trail
+Still No Trail – Getting Desperate

 About 20 minutes later I began hearing the water and I almost started running towards it!
-The moment I saw flat ground I pitched my tent and went to the river to wet my towel and clothes.
+The moment I saw flat ground I pitched my tent up and went to the river to wet my towel and clothes.
 I also put my head in the water to cool down a little.
 It was around 1030 or maybe even 1100 by then and unfortunately the mosquitoes were everywhere.
 They were literally eating me up so I went inside the tent.
 I drank the juice from the chicken broth and put myself away for the night.

 It was the most miserable night I ever experienced.
 I was completely dried out and my lips were sticking together.
 My tongue stuck to my mouth and all I could dream about were water fountains, vending machines and the water that I had left in the back of the car!
-A recurring theme was sipping cold, peach flavoured iced tea in the car or coconut juice in Angkor Wat!
+A recurring theme was sipping cold, peach flavored iced tea in the car or coconut juice in Angkor Wat!
+I was in quite a lot of pain as well from the sun burn and my feet were in agony from walking all day in sand, on rocks and jumping over the boulders.

 I even had some sort of a premonition (or maybe just hallucination) that I would meet people the next day.
-In my “dream” there was also a tent with a lot of water outside which I could drink from.
-I was in quite a lot of pain as well from the sun burn.
-My feet were in agony too from walking all day in sand, rocks and jumping over the boulders.
+In my “dream” there was also a tent with a lot of water outside it which I could drink from freely.
+With this I fell asleep and had a miserable night by the river

 Setting off from the River

-In the morning I got up around 6 am and started walking straight away.
+In the morning I got up around 6AM and started walking straight away.
 Not having anything else, I finished the last sip of beer and went to the river to wash myself before I set off.
-Knowing how hot it gets in the canyon I made my t-shirt wet.
-I also soaked the towels in water but I put them in a plastic bag to keep them wet for later.
+Knowing how hot it gets in the canyon I made my t-shirt wet and I also soaked the towels in water but I put them in a plastic bag to keep them wet for later.

 I walked at least two to three hours when I saw someone standing on a big rock looking towards the river just before Checkpoint 6!
-I was ecstatic, never been happier to see a man in my entire life!
+I was ecstatic, I’d never been happier to see a man in my entire life!